dojo/docs/dojox/widget/FisheyeLite.rst

        <li dojoType="dojox.widget.FisheyeLite" properties="left:10">hi</li>
     </ul>

-When instantiating, either programatically or declaratively, the source DOM Node (with the dojoType, or the widget.domNode member) becomes the target node for the animations.
+When instantiating, either programmatically or declaratively, the source DOM Node (with the dojoType, or the widget.domNode member) becomes the target node for the animations.
 Alternately, you can supply a target somewhere within the sourceNode by adding a class ``fisheyeTarget`` to some node.

 .. code-block :: html
   :linenos: